Leabhrán Eolais 2011-2012

 Míoltóga Gruaige/ Head Lice

 Please check your child's hair regularly for outbreaks of Head Lice.
-If there is an outbreak of head lice in a class, all parents of pupils in that class are informed by note, and asked to take immediate action to treat infestation.
+If there is an outbreak of head lice in a class, all parents of pupils in that class are informed by note or text and asked to take immediate action to treat infestation.
 Children with long hair should have it tied up.

 Smidiú/Make Up